AndrewJBateman/angular-graphql-appsync/README.md

 # Angular GraphQL AppSync

-* App using Angular 8 with aws amplify and appsync to create a todo database.
-The home screen displays an aws authorization page.
+* App using Angular 8 to create a todo list.
+AWS amplify and appsync are used to communicate with the todo database, hosted in a GraphQL serverless AWS backend.

+* The home screen displays an aws authorization page.
 Once authorised the user can create todos that are listed in the UI.

+* Amplify GraphQL Client used to create queries and mutations.
+Subscriptions also created so when a todo item is added it is seen by all users via the subscription service.

 *** Note: to open web links in a new window use: _ctrl+click on link_**